I was born and raised in Manchester, England. I now live in North Wales, enjoying coastal living.

 My early work was centred around the creation of graphic design for brochures, catalogues and in-store retail promotions.
 I gained valuable experience in marketing, print production, design and photography.
 Through my own company I have worked on projects for retailers, property developers, manufacturers, recruiters, galleries and business-to-business services.
-Although I had previously held senior management positions, running my own business has given me the opportunity to be hands-on in the creative work for my clients.
-This gave me an invaluable experience in a wide range of software, techniques and puts me behind a camera lens with increasing regularity.
+Although I had previously held senior management positions, running my own business has given me the opportunity to be hands-on in creative work for my clients.
+This gave me an invaluable experience in a wide range of software, techniques and put me behind a camera lens with increasing regularity.

 Inevitably, I've witnessed many changes in technology throughout the years and I adapted workflow and practices to keep apace with change.
 I was first introduced to the world of desktop publishing in 1989.
 The company that I worked for was about to embark on a new digital workflow and Apple Mac computers were to be at its heart.
 Overnight I found myself immersed in the digital revolution that was to forever change the way publications were created and determined my career path.

 I began to experiment with photo art for fun and a way to better my digital skills.
 Those early days were spent learning and experimenting in software packages such as QuarkXPress, Adobe Photoshop and a revolutionary product called Painter by Fractal Design (which later became Corel Painter).
 Although initially limited by processor speed and storage media (who remembers floppy disks?) there were no bounds to the inspiration and imagination that was ignited by new digital possibilities.
 I began to realise that I had entered a world that promised to combine my photographic and artistic interests in a way that I had never thought possible.

 Fast forward to the present and there is an overwhelming amount of creative possibilities in today's digital space.
 In particular, there has never been a more exciting, inspiring and empowering period in photography.
 Now retired from the day-to-day pressures of business commerce, I can invest my time to explore new techniques and engagement.